-We’ve all seen the error message General error 1267 when working with MySQL, but we usually don’t know what it means or how to fix it.
+We’ve all seen the error message General error 1267: Illegal mix of collations when working with MySQL, but we usually don’t know what it means or how to fix it.
 What’s behind this mysterious message?
 What causes it, and how can you prevent it?
 In this article, we explain why it happens and how to handle general error 1267 without losing your mind or breaking your server in the process.

 What are collations?

-When used in SQL, for example, it may generate a General error 1267 Illegal mix of collations.
+When used in SQL, for example, it may generate a General error 1267 illegal mix of collations in mysql.
 This statement is an SQL command to let us know there’s something wrong with your query.
 While trying to execute a query like DROP TABLE on a database that hasn’t been dropped before would result in a general error.
-But if we were to try executing a query against tables that have already been dropped, we’ll get an illegal mix of collations.
+But if we were to try executing a query against tables that have already been dropped, we’ll get an illegal mix of collations laravel.
 So next time you see these errors, remember what it means!

 How to Fix General error: 1267